 Connecting Rod Bolt

-Another piston part that cannot be left behind is the conrod bolt.
+The conrod bolt is another essential component of the piston.
 It is used to mount the rod to the crankshaft.
 There are rod caps and bearings at the bottom end of the rod bolts.
-A nut is then used to lock the components down together with the bolt.
+Next, we use a nut to secure the components and bolt together.

 Connecting Rod

 A connecting rod is one of the major parts of the piston, most often shortened as a conrod or rod.
 It connects the piston to the engine’s crankshaft and allows the piston’s movement in the chamber.
-The component is also designed to bear mechanical strain, which is why it’s sturdy enough.
-The piston parts are made from forging and sometimes casting processes.
+The component’s robustness stems from its design to withstand mechanical strain.
+We make the piston parts through forging and occasionally casting processes.

 Related: What Is A Cylinder Block?
 Its Diagram and Types